Learn about actual and potential costs

 What steps do you take to ensure that work is done on time without sacrificing quality?

 How often do you experience problems meeting project deadlines?
 How do you handle these issues?
+Specifically, how do you anticipate handling the coronavirus pandemic?

 “Sending out RFPs used to be a nightmare”